GuidanceMantras/GuidanceMantras/README.md

 - write down your thoughts and pros and cons of your decisions process
 - Get more information about your decisions
 - Do proper research once again
+- Do not consider grass is greener on other side always
 - revisit your thoughts before finally agreeing with it

 ### Patience